ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

  }
  ```

-An instance, is a copy of that blueprint that you are bringing to life that will be stored in memory and used by the language.
+An instance, is a copy of that blueprint that you are bringing to life that will be stored in memory and used by the language during a set of executions.
 Usually via a `new` or `createObject()` keyword operation.

 ```java
 // Create a new instance of the User class